 New research finds association between cat hyperthyroid disease and flame retardant levels in dust

-Donna compared blood levels in healthy and hyperthyroid geriatric cats and found no significant difference.
-She also found that household dust PBDE levels were significantly higher in homes with hyperthyroid cats.
+The study compared the blood levels of flame retardants in healthy and hyperthyroid geriatric cats and found no significant difference.
+However, PBDE levels in household dust were significantly higher in homes with hyperthyroid cats.

 Treatment options for feline hyperthyroidism include surgery, drug therapy (methimazole), radioactive iodine treatment, and a new treatment for the disease which is a prescription diet called Hill’s y/d which is very low in iodine.

 Mensching, D. A., Slater, M., Scott, J. W., Ferguson, D. C., & Val, R. (2012).
 The Feline Thyroid Gland : A Model for Endocrine Disruption by Polybrominated Diphenyl Ethers (PBDEs)?
 Journal of Toxicology and Environmental Health, Part A: Current Issues, 75 (February), 201–12. doi:10.1080/15287394.2012.652054